aaron-grau/curic/react/projects/piano/README.md

 module.exports = Note;
 ```

-Before moving on, test that you can instantiate and play a `Note` from the
+Before moving on, test that you can initialize and play a `Note` from the
 console.

 #### `TONES` and `NOTES` Constants